- Users have reported that their screen is not working correctly and shifts to the right in Windows 10.

-Solution 7 – Check your monitor configuration
+7. Check your monitor configuration

 If you’re using a desktop PC, it’s possible that your screen shifts to the right due to your monitor configuration.

-To fix this problem, you need to use the physical buttons on your monitor to open the settings menu and then find the screen position option, and readjust your screen automatically.
+To fix this problem, you need to use the physical buttons on your monitor to open the settings menu, find the screen position option, and readjust your screen correctly.

-Solution 8 – Start your PC in Safe Mode
+8. Start your PC in Safe Mode

 - Open the Settings app by pressing Windows Key + I shortcut.

-- Once your PC restarts, a list of options will appear.
-Now you just have to select the desired version of Safe Mode by pressing the corresponding keyboard key.
+- Select the desired version of Safe Mode by pressing the corresponding keyboard key.

 Once you enter Safe Mode, check if the problem is still there.
 If the issue doesn’t appear, it means that the issue is probably related to your settings.

-If your Windows screen shifts to the right or left, simply check your graphics card control panel software, or reconfigure the monitor using the physical keys on it.
+If your Windows screen shifts to the right or left, check your graphics card control panel software or reconfigure the monitor using the physical keys.
 If those solutions don’t work, feel free to try any other solution from this article.